2015–16 Australian region cyclone season: Other systems

 On 1 July, as the 2015–16 tropical cyclone year opened, the newly named Tropical Cyclone Raquel moved southwestward into the Australian region.
-During that day the system started to move eastwards in response to the background westerly flow before it weakened below tropical cyclone intensity as it moved back into the South Pacific basin during July 2.
+During that day the system started to move eastwards in response to the background westerly flow before it weakened below tropical cyclone intensity as it moved back into the South Pacific basin during 2 July.
 The system subsequently moved back into the Australian region during 4 July, as it moved through the Solomon Islands.
 The system was subsequently last noted by the BoM to the southwest of Guadalcanal, on 5 July, as it rapidly lost its tropical characteristics.

 A low-pressure developed east of the 90th meridian east or the border of the basin on 26 December, and had a moderate chance of intensifying into a tropical cyclone.
 TCWC Perth later classified it as a weak tropical low with the identifier of 06U.
 On 28 December, as the low slowly moved south, unfavorable environments hinder the chance of being a cyclone.
 TCWC Perth made its final bulletin of the tropical low as it slowly drifted west on 29 December.
 During 19 January Tropical Low 07U developed within the monsoon trough of low pressure, about 300 km to the west of West Island in the Cocos (Keeling) Islands.
 Over the next couple of days, the system moved north-eastwards and tried to develop further in a marginally conducive environment for further development.
 However, the system weakened on 21 January, before it was last noted on 24 January, as it was not expected to develop into a tropical cyclone.
 During 14 February a weak tropical low lied in an area of marginal conditions for further develop near Christmas Island.
 Over the next couple of days, environmental conditions surrounding the system became less favorable for further development, before the system was last noted during 16 February.

 During 26 February, Winston entered the basin as an extratropical cyclone, whilst the JTWC classified it as a subtropical cyclone; ultimately, it made landfall over Queensland as a tropical low and quickly degenerated into a trough, on 3 March.

 Storm names

 During the season a total of 3 tropical cyclones received a name from BoM, either by TCWC Perth, Darwin, or Brisbane, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
 There has only been one list that the Bureau of Meteorology have assigned names to tropical cyclones since the 2008–09 season.
 Tropical cyclones named by the TCWC Jakarta and Port Moresby are rare, with the last named cyclones occurring during 2014 and 2007, respectively.
-Retired and its replacement names have not yet been confirmed.
+No names were retired.